Holiday Budgeting Tips to Save While Shopping

 Search for the Best Deals

 Price comparison can be an effective tool in finding the best deals.
 Remember that holiday sales are not always legitimate, some merchants advertise just to entice customers to come in to their stores.
-When purchasing from a sale, remember to save your receipt.
-Many merchants will credit you with the difference in price if you find the same item for a lesser price from a competitor.

 Check Merchant Refund and Return Policies